memgraph/docs/mage/applications/bioinformatics-application.md

 ### Disease networks

 Systems biology experiments create an enormous amount of data of multiple modalities.
-This kind of data because of its complexity and rich semantics presents a hurdle for standard storage and analysis solutions.
+Because of its complexity and rich semantics, this kind of data presents a hurdle for standard storage and analysis solutions.

 Graph databases provide a flexible solution for the integration of multiple